 At almost seven years old, The Kitchen has grown from a series of ideas and a few like-minded people into a robust community.
-We host 300 member households and hundreds of Kitchen-ites (non-member participants).
+We host 300 member households and hundreds more of Kitchen-ites (non-member participants).
 We get together multiple times a week for learning, eating, praying, and service in locations across San Francisco.
 We are emerging a new and key partnership with GLIDE Memorial Church, a prominent social justice center in the Tenderloin and we are newly focused on building small communities and lateral connections amongst Kitchen-ites.
 We have always worked to provide Torah that is compelling and relevant in immersive, well designed experiences, and now want to bring that work more fully to our members and to a larger group of people.
 In the past year, we have increased our senior staff and the scope of our work.

-Seeking a self-starting, community- minded, detail-oriented Executive Director to help propel The Kitchen--a progressive Jewish start-up-- to the next level.
-Reporting to Rabbi Noa Kushner (who was profiled in San Francisco Magazine’s “Who Runs SF: Power Issue”), and working in conjunction with committed volunteers as well as an involved board and passionate senior staff, the Executive Director will be responsible for overseeing communications, finance, membership, operations / events and development.
+We are seeking a self-starting, community- minded, detail-oriented Chief Operating Officer to help propel The Kitchen--a progressive Jewish start-up-- to the next level.
+Reporting to Rabbi Noa Kushner (who was profiled in San Francisco Magazine’s “Who Runs SF: Power Issue”), and working in conjunction with committed volunteers as well as involved board and passionate senior staff, the COO will be responsible for overseeing all operations, including communications, finance, membership, operations / events and development.
 The position requires an entrepreneurial mindset and a strong work ethic.
-We are seeking a committed individual who is willing to do what it takes to build and motivate a team, create systems and structures and be laser-focused on fostering involvement, leadership and community.
-The successful candidate will connect with our mission, have proven management and operations experience, excellent communication skills, and experience with events.
+We are seeking a committed individual who is willing to do what it takes to create systems and structures, build and motivate a team, create systems and structures and be laser-focused on fostering involvement, leadership and community.
+The successful candidate will strongly connect with our mission, have proven management and operations experience, excellent communication skills, and experience with events.
 A legal or media background is a plus but a sense of humor and commitment to our mission is a must.
-Please respond with a resume as well as a paragraph that tells us your story and why you would be indispensable to The Kitchen.
-Please send responses to Interim Executive Director, Elie Lauter with subject "LAST NAME- Executive Director."
+Please send responses to firstname.lastname@example.org with the with subject "LAST NAME - COO”